BryanG13/DRFS-CG/README.md

 # DRFS-CG: Demand-Responsive Feeder Service - Column Generation

 C++ implementation of a demand-responsive feeder scheduling model using Mixed Integer Programming (MIP) with lazy constraints.
 The MIP is solved using CPLEX and modelled as a Column Generation model.
+The code is used in this [academic paper]( https://doi.org/10.1002/net.22095).

 ## Overview